 The marketplace for convertible cars continues a wave of change in 2018.
 We have mentioned this before and the trend continues apace.
 The number of affordable convertibles are dropping drastically, premium brand convertibles are holding steady and those from exotic and luxury labels are increasing.

 While a few years ago Ford, GM, Volkswagen and Toyota offered a selection of budget-friendly drop-tops, buyers looking for a car that is that little bit special now require a brand name to go with it.
-The days of a convertible version of your average sedan or hachback have probably gone.
-Bucking the trend are the Mini, VW Beetle and Fiat 500 but each of these cars is designed with a strong personality and of course, the convertible versions of these cars make up a small proportion of overall sales.
+The days of a convertible version of your average sedan or hatchback have probably gone.
+Bucking the trend are the Mini, VW Beetle and Fiat 500 but each of these cars are designed with a strong personality and of course, the convertible versions of these cars make up a small proportion of overall sales.

 Mazda won the affordable Roadster war years ago and continue to sell plenty of MX-5 Miata’s without any competitors to speak of.
-If you want a premium two-seater however, then there is a whole host of options.
+If you want a premium two-seater, however, then there is a whole host of options.

 We will still see new 2018 convertible cars though and this shift in the market isn’t all bad.
 There are certainly many convertibles still being made, but production numbers are smaller and prices higher.
-The cars we do get though are more exciting than ever.
+The cars we do get though, are more exciting than ever.
 Just look at the fabulous new Ferrari Portofino or the beautiful Aston Martin DB11 Volante.
 A touch too expensive?
 The upcoming replacement for BMW Z4 Roadster should be a little more attainable!